kimnewzealand/agent-tutorial/README.md

 # Python AI Agent From Scratch

 This project follows the [Python AI Agent From Scratch](https://github.com/techwithtim/PythonAIAgentFromScratch) tutorial by Tech With Tim.
 It demonstrates how to build a simple AI agent using Python, focusing on core concepts such as environment interaction, agent design, and reinforcement learning basics.

-## Overview of the agent lifecycle

-The agent lifecycle typically consists of the following steps:

-1. **Initialization**: The agent is created and its parameters are set.
-2. **Observation**: The agent observes the current state of the environment.
-3. **Decision Making**: Based on its observations, the agent selects an action using its policy or strategy.
-4. **Action**: The agent performs the chosen action in the environment.
-5. **Feedback**: The environment responds to the agent's action, providing new state information and a reward signal.
-6. **Learning**: The agent updates its knowledge or policy based on the feedback received.
-7. **Iteration**: Steps 2–6 are repeated until a stopping condition is met (e.g., a goal is reached or a maximum number of steps).

-This cycle allows the agent to improve its performance over time through continuous interaction and learning.

 ## Tooling used in this project